-Waste for Life has three ongoing projects:
+Waste for Life has four ongoing projects:

+Sri Lanka, Argentina, Standing People Together in the U.S. and, most recently, Mexico.
 We have many collaborators in each country but the ultimate beneficiaries of our work are the communities, cooperatives, and schools that we have worked alongside since 2007.

 Project : Standing People Together